ayembocx/CS1632_Spring2020/exercises/4/README.md

 ## How to Run MonkeySim

-1. Running MonkeySim.
-For Windows do (for running MonkeySim with argument 5):
+1. For Windows do (for running MonkeySim with argument 27):
     ```
-    run.bat 5
+    run.bat 27
     ```
-    For Mac / Linux do (for running MonkeySim with argument 5):
+1. For Mac / Linux do (for running MonkeySim with argument 27):
     ```
-    bash run.sh 5
+    bash run.sh 27
     ```
-1. Running MonkeySimTest.
-For Windows do:
-    ```
-    runTest.bat
-    ```
-    For Mac / Linux do:
-    ```
-    bash runTest.sh
-    ```
-    If successful, you will get a bunch randomized string concatenation tests ending with the message "ALL TESTS PASSED".

-Alternatively, I've created an Eclipse project for you so you can use Eclipse to import the existing project.
+Alternatively, I've created an Eclipse project for you so you can use Eclipse to import the existing project and run it from there.

 ## What to do